colinhacks/zod/README.md

     .refine((val) => val > 5, { message: "Input is too short" })
     .transform((val) => val * 2);

-  test.parse("12characters"); // => 12
+  test.parse("12characters"); // => 24
   ```

-  ⚠️ The old syntax (`z.transformer(A, B, func)`) is no longer available.
-  ⚠️ The convenience method `A.transform(B, func)` is no longer available.

-- The `.check()` method (the type guard method) has been removed.
+- Type guards (the `.check()` method) have been removed.
+Type guards interact with transformers in unintuitive ways so they were removed.
+Use `.safeParse` instead.

+_Additional updates + features_

+- Support for Deno!
+- Support for ES Modules!
 - Errors that occur inside refinement functions are now caught.
-If an error occurs, the refinement fails.
-Previously these errors were considered unexpected, and all refinements functions were expected to return a value.
+Previously these errors were considered unexpected and would crash the process (unless caught externally to Zod).
+If an error is caught, the refinement fails.

 # What is Zod